-When looking for a strong solution to a game (recall from last time that a strong solution means knowing the outcome of the game from any given board position) one strategy to try would be storing all possible game positions in a database, exploring the tree of game play from each position, and determining the winner in each case.
-We will see that this strategy, at least at this time, is not really feasible for Connect Four (and even much less so for more complex games like GO and chess...).
+- Recall: a strong solution to a game means knowing the outcome of the game from any given board position. - One strategy to try would be storing all possible game positions in a database, exploring the tree of game play from each position, and determining the winner in each case. - We will see that this strategy, at least at this time, is not really feasible for Connect Four (and even much less so for more complex games like GO and chess).

 First we look for an upper bound on the number of possible Connect Four board positions.

-Each grid square can be in one of 3 states: black, white, or empty.
-Since there are 7x6 = 42 squares, this gives a very crude upper bound of $3^{42} \ge 10^{20}$.
-A not so much closer look reveals that we can get a much tighter upper bound by noticing that many positions we counted before were illegal.
+- Each grid square can be in one of 3 states: black, white, or empty. - Since there are $7 \times 6 = 42$ squares, this gives a very crude upper bound of $3^{42} \ge 10^{20}$ . - A not so much closer look reveals that we can get a much tighter upper bound by noticing that many positions we counted before were illegal.
 For instance, if one square is empty in a column, then all the squares above it must also be empty.
 So we throw these possible positions out.
-Removing these configurations gives a better upper bound of 7.1×10^{13} possible positions.
+Removing these configurations gives a better upper bound of 7.1 \ 10 possible positions.

 There are other types of illegal positions that are harder to detect.

-For instance, if we are assuming that white moves first, then some game configurations, such as a stack in one column from bottom up of BWBWBW is impossible, since black would have had to move first.
-It turns out that no one has been able to weed out all of these positions from databases, but the best lower bound on the number of possible positions has been calculated by a computer program to be around 1.6×10^{13} .
+- For instance, if we are assuming that white moves first, then some game configurations, such as a stack in one column from bottom up of BWBWBW is impossible, since black would have had to move first. - It turns out that no one has been able to weed out all of these positions from databases - The best lower bound on the number of possible positions has been calculated by a computer program to be around 1.6 \ 10.
 So we would need at least that many positions stored to do a brute force search of the game.
-That would take an estimated 4 Terabytes of memory.
-Not so practical...